 Suggested Reading and Resources

-Most clients find that reading books on the topics related to their concerns helps support them in addressing their initial symptoms and reinforces positive habits and ways of being.
+Most clients find that books on topics related to their concerns helps support them in addressing their initial symptoms and reinforces positive habits.Â

-Below I list the books that have developed over the years based on my own research and what my clients tell me has helped them most.
-That said, YOU are the best person to determine if a particular book will work for you.
-Different people find different things helpful.
+Below, I list the books based on my own research and what clients tell me has helped them most.Â

 Books on Depression, Anxiety, and Stress

-Mindfulness for Chocolate Lovers is aĀ easy to read introduction to mindfulness and positive psychology, offering a refreshingly down-to-earth approach to addressing both daily life challenges as well as profound life struggles.Ā
+Mindfulness for Chocolate Lovers is a easy to read introduction to mindfulness and positive psychology, offering a refreshingly down-to-earth approach to addressing both daily life challenges as well as profound life struggles.Â

-Get Out of Your Mind and Into Your Life uses a workbook format to help address unhelpful thoughts, beliefs, and behaviors that result in feeling stressed, depressed, and/or anxious.
-This book is based on a leading evidence-based therapy approach, acceptance and commitment therapy, that integrates contemporary cognitive-behavioral therapy with some mindfulness-based concepts (donā€™t worry, no meditating involved: see mindfulness books below if youā€™d like to do that).
-This is a great text if you are action- or solution-oriented and get a sense of enjoy from taking practical steps to address concerns in your life.
+Get Out of Your Mind and Into Your Life uses a workbook format to help address unhelpful thoughts, beliefs, and behaviors that result in feeling stressed, depressed, or anxious.
+Based on a leading evidence-based therapy approach, acceptance and commitment therapy, it integrates contemporary cognitive-behavioral therapy with some mindfulness-based concepts.
+A great text if you're solution-oriented and get a sense of enjoyment from taking practical steps to address concerns in your life.

 Books on Trauma and PTSD